psych-214-fall-2016/diagnostics-grading/README.md

 There you will see our assessments of how well your algorithms did in assessing outliers (the "outliers" F tests - see below) and how well it did on improving activation (the "HRF+out - HRF" test - see below).
-We've run every group's algorigthm on all three datasets.
+We've run every group's algorithm on all three datasets.

 Comments and feedback welcome.
 Feel free to run the assessment yourself.
 We've written the assessment code to be similar to the stuff we've already